Identification and Estimation in Many-to-one Two-sided Matching without Transfers: Model

-We assume that the matching in the population data is stable.\footnote{Stability in certain equilibrium can be achieved if we assume that students apply to all acceptable colleges and if a stable mechanism, e.g., the deferred acceptance \citep{gale_college_1962}, is used to find the matching.
-Provided that the students know what criteria the colleges use to rank them, even when there are application costs and when students choose not to apply to all acceptable colleges, stability can still be satisfied in equilibrium \citep{fack_beyond_2019}.
-Besides, it can also be reached even when students make certain application mistakes \citep{ACH2017}.} In a model like ours, \cite{azevedo_supply_2016} show that a stable matching exists and is generically unique.\footnote{We need the regularity condition that the set $\{i\in\mathbf{I}:\mu(i)\,\text{is strictly less preferred than}\,c\}$ is open $\forall\, c\in \mathbf{C}$.
-This condition implies that a stable matching always allows an extra measure zero set of students into a college when this can be done without compromising stability.} Moreover, a stable matching is characterized by college ``cutoffs.''
-College~$c$'s cutoff is determined by its least-preferred matched student when its capacity constraint is binding; otherwise, it is $-\infty$.
-Let $\delta_{c}$ denote the cutoff of college $c$.
-Then,
+We assume that the matching in the data is stable.\footnote{ Stability can be achieved in certain equilibrium if students apply to all acceptable colleges and if a stable mechanism, e.g., the deferred acceptance \citep{gale_college_1962}, is used to find the matching.
+Theoretically, provided that students know what criteria colleges use to rank them, stability can still be satisfied in equilibrium, even if students choose not to apply to all acceptable colleges due to application costs \citep{fack_beyond_2019} or if students make certain application mistakes \citep{ACH2017}.
+Importantly, achieving stability does not require the market to be centralized, as shown in laboratory experiments \cite[see, e.g.,][]{Pais-decentralized}, and steps in mechanisms such as the deferred acceptance can be implemented in a decentralized fashion \citep{GHK}. } A stable matching exists and is generically unique \citep{azevedo_supply_2016}.\footnote{We need the regularity condition that the set $\{i\in\mathbf{I}:\mu(i)\,\text{is strictly less preferred than}\,c\}$ is open $\forall\, c\in \mathbf{C}$.
+This condition implies that a stable matching always allows an extra measure zero set of students into a college when this can be done without compromising stability.} Moreover, a stable matching is characterized by college cutoffs.
+College~$c$'s cutoff is determined by its least-preferred matched student when its capacity constraint is binding; otherwise, it coincides with the acceptability threshold.
+Let $\delta_{c}$ be college $c$'s cutoff.
+Then, $\forall\,c\in\mathbf{{C}}$,

+By definition, $\delta_{c} \geq T_c$.
+Under the assumption of responsive college preferences, to determine if student~$i$ can be accepted by $c$, we just need to compare $v_{ci}$ and $\delta_{c}$.
+With non-responsive preferences, how $c$ ranks $i$ and $j$ would depend on who else $c$ accepts, and $\delta_{c}$ alone would not be sufficient to determine if $i$ could have been accepted by $c$.